For all orders, the following must be sent with your application:

 Submit your request and supporting documentation via one of the following order methods:

-Processed through the State Bureau of Vital Statistics or Local Vital Records Office.
+Processed through the State Office of Vital Statistics or Local Vital Records Office.
 Processing time and fees vary at the Local Vital Records Office.
 Non-genealogical records by walk-in from the Office of Vital Statistics and Registry are typically processed within 2 hours.

 Processed through the Office of Vital Statistics and Registry or Local Vital Records Office.
 Processing time and fees vary at the Local Vital Records Office.